Belle Rive Pet Hospital Edmonton Alberta FAQ's

 1. What are the Hospital hours?

-Our hospital is open Monday from : 8:30 am to 6:00pm, Tuesday to Friday 9:00 am to 5:00 pm and select Saturdays from 8:30am until noon (please see the calendar for Saturdays we are open).
-The clinic is closed on Sunday and holidays.
+Our hospital is open Monday from : 8:30 am to 6:00pm, Tuesday to Friday 9:00 am to 5:00 pm.
+The clinic is closed on Saturday, Sunday and holidays.
+Please check our calendar for dates of closure.

 2. Do I need to have an appointment?